 In the months following those tweets, President Trump returned to this theme multiple times, including remarks in mid-August 2020 where he said, “The only way we’re going to lose this election is if this election is rigged,” and then later that month, “the only way they’re going to win is by a rigged election”—a contention he repeated in September: “The Democrats are trying to rig this election because that’s the only way they’re going to win.”
 He also said, “they’re trying to steal the election, and everybody knows that,” and called it all a “scam.”

-As one commentator said about the President at the time, “He’s effectively saying the election is illegitimate unless he wins”with another summarizing the message as being, “If any result is not as I declared it to be, that is fraudulent.”
+As one commentator said about the President at the time, “He’s effectively saying the election is illegitimate unless he wins”—with another summarizing the message as being, “If any result is not as I declared it to be, that is fraudulent.”

 It’s remarkable that this alone was not alarming to more, even most, Americans at the time.
 Of course, President Trump is not the first, or only politician to cry “foul” over an election loss.
 Our nation has witnessed a number of contested elections—on the national and local scale, including the 2000 Election which ultimately required the Supreme Court’s intervention.
 What strikes me as different is two fold.
 First of all, this election was not particularly close.
 Second, while past politicians have sought recounts or filed lawsuits, Trump was willing to go beyond the courts and engage in a prolonged campaign of deception and intimidation without regard for the facts.
+I was reminded of the many accounts in the Book of Mormon of those who attempted to usurp power and the brave men and women willing to stand up against them.

 The second and perhaps the most alarming thing is that this plot could have been successful in at the very least fomenting chaos and a deep constitutional crisis, but for a few brave leaders who stood up and resisted.
 The hearing on June 16th highlighted the pressure campaign that Vice President Pence experienced that week, up to and including threats to his safety.
 Despite that pressure from the President himself as well as many of the President’s surrogates and advisors such as John Eastman, and Steve Bannon, President Pence stood firm in defense of the Constitution against what many have concluded was President Trump’s unlawful coup attempt.
 He stood undaunted even when President Trump turned against him and called him out before his followers.
 He stood undaunted even when the President tried to provide him with a pretext to act.
 He stood undaunted in the face of a mob and refused to leave the capitol until the election results were certified.